couchbase/couchbase-elasticsearch-connector/README.md

 Installation
 ============

-In order to install the plugin, download the zip file from the Downloads page, then run `bin/plugin -install transport-couchbase-xdcr -url file:///tmp/elasticsearch-transport-couchbase-xdcr-1.0.0-SNAPSHOT-plugin.zip`
+In order to install the plugin, download the zip file from the Downloads page, then run `bin/plugin -install transport-couchbase -url file:///tmp/elasticsearch-transport-couchbase-1.0.0-SNAPSHOT-plugin.zip`

     +---------------------------------------------------+
     |  Plugin        |  Couchbase    | ElasticSearch    |